vanyamihova/android-starter-template/README.md

 ## Libraries included

- - [Android Support Library] for backwards compatibility
+ - [Android X] for backwards compatibility
  - [Butterknife] for view injection
  - [Retrofit] for network code.
  - [Room] for managing local database.